hamdi-bouasker/OSPF/README.md

 The provided network map done with Cisco Packet Tracer demonstrate and simulate how OSPF protocol work in an enterprise network.

+I provided the pkt file to try it on the Cisco Packet Tracer.

 ![PacketTracer_OSPF.gif](https://github.com/IT-Support-L2/OSPF/blob/master/PacketTracer_OSPF.gif)

 # What is OSPF protocol?